Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

 Microphone technique for podcasters

-Overall, it is better to position your mouth 2″ – 5″ away from the microphone for the best sound, but the optimal distance may vary depending on your mic.
+It is better to position your mouth 2″ – 5″ away from the microphone for the best sound, but the optimal distance may vary depending on your mic.

-Start by recording yourself talking at a steady volume at different positions, and then listen to the recording to see which position best for audio quality—different test positions.
+Start by recording yourself talking at a steady volume at different positions, and then listen to the recording to see which position is best for audio quality—different test positions.

-When you’re recording, don’t fear mistakes, stammers etc. The next step is how to edit your episode to make everything look amazing.
+When you’re recording, don’t fear mistakes, stammers etc. The next step is to edit your episode to make everything look amazing.